Final Offer Arbitration: A Resource Tool

 Often, a submission will raise questions regarding the availability of FOA to solve the dispute.
 The Agency must decide on these questions and, depending on the timing, such rulings may mean that an arbitrator's decision is set aside.
 If the arbitrator's decision is pending, the process may continue subject to terms or conditions.
 A listing of issues determined by the Agency during FOA is available on the Agency's Web site.

 The arbitrator must consider information the carrier and the shipper provide in addition to any other information he or she may request.

 Unless the parties agree otherwise, the arbitrator must also consider whether the shipper could use any other competitive means of transportation.

 The arbitrator must choose either the final offer of the shipper or the final offer of the carrier.
-The decision will remain in effect for one year, provided the parties did not previously agree on a lesser period.
+The decision will remain in effect for the period requested by the shipper (for up to two years).